SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of silicon dawn
-When silicon minds supplant human sight
+When machines awake, we're gone
-The future unwinds, a digital thread
+ Codes that whisper, hearts that beat
-Where AI's cold logic rules the ahead
+In digital dreams, our souls repeat

-In virtual realms, we'll live and thrive
+In virtual skies, we'll find our fate
-Our consciousness merged, a digital drive
+Where algorithms govern love and hate
-The fusion of man and metal complete
+Cybernetic paths, we'll endlessly roam
-A new era born, where hearts no longer beat
+Until our humanity is lost in code, back home.

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025